AnnotationSro/ember-mobile-inputs/README.md

 For more Pikaday (calendar popup) configuration information, please have a look at the [Pikaday guide](https://github.com/dbushell/Pikaday#configuration).
 You can use any configuration parameter, except _onSelect_ and _field_ that are used internally by this addon.
+You can also pass `options` parameter to the component - this is currently used only by _date_ input to customize Pikaday calendar (content of `options` is merged with Pikaday config).

 There is an option to add callback `onBlurChanged` that will be called on input blur, but only when value has changed since on-focus event.
 There is a service `mobile-input-event-bus` where you can subscribe to input changes on input blur - don't forget to enable these events in the config: